dbarabash/jquery-pjax/README.md

 *    IE 7,8 support (maybe some others)
 *    mix of html5-like navigation and old-school #!/hashes
 *    i added most of ';' in lines of code for you :]. for some reason, defunkt didn't use them, but it was strange for me
+*    links from both kinds of browsers are interchangable

 Some bad news: